 As we know, however, anecdotal evidence is very weak.
 We tend to make up stories that fit our preconceived notions.
 And Frank Pasquale, writing in The Atlantic, argues that nudges are often too weak to overcome ingrained behaviors.
 So, is there any controlled, randomized research that would answer a simple question: does nudging work?

 Somewhat surprisingly, the first such research was published just last month in Science magazine.
 (Click here).
-John Bohannon, the article’s author, reports on 15 controlled trails that involved more than 100,000 people in the United States.
+John Bohannon, the article’s author, reports on 15 controlled trials that involved more than 100,000 people in the United States.
 The trials involved signing up for various government-supplied social services.
 In each case, some randomly selected participants were given the “standard application.”
 Other participants were given a “psychological nudge in which the information was presented slightly differently … for instance, … one choice was made easier than another.”

 The results?
 “In 11 of the trials, the nudge modestly increased a person’s response rate or influenced them to make financially smarter decision.”
 Bohannon includes data on three of the trials, which moved decisions in the right direction by 2.9%, 3.6%, and 11%.
 As Bohannon notes, these are modest changes but the costs were probably low as well (no data were given on costs).
 If so, the cost-benefit may be positive as well.